Three Hour Workshops

 • Cultivating Rapport: How To Build Therapeutic Alliances with Teens

 Descriptions can be found below.
 These trainings provide 3 general CEUs each and are typically scheduled to include one 15-minute break.
-For more details or to schedule a presentation, contact me today.
+They can be presented in-person or online.
+For more details or to schedule a workshop, contact me today.

 REFRAMING RESISTANCE: MAYBE TEENS AREN’T STUBBORN, OPPOSITIONAL, OR IN DENIAL